You can also contact us by:

 Whenever possible, the Library avoids subscribing to databases that require users to create their own personal logins to access the content rather than allowing IP based access.
 While unlimited simultaneous access to database content is the Library’s preferred model, subscriptions to resources with limited numbers of seats will be considered where doing so is necessary either to access important content or due to budget constraints.

-DVD is the Library’s standard format for video content and materials in VHS format will no longer be purchased.
-The library does not purchase video discs in Blu-ray format, and lacks the equipment necessary to play them.
-DVDs with public performance rights will only be purchased when it is the only purchase option available—with the understanding that public performances of a video/DVD in a face-to-face classroom is an exception to the public performance right §110 (1) and therefore lawful.
+Blu-ray is the Library's preferred standard format for video content and will be purchased over DVDs if available.
+Materials in VHS format will no longer be purchased (except in extreme cases to fulfill faculty course reserve requests only; where no other format was made available).
+Blu-ray and DVDs with public performance rights will only be purchased when it is the only purchase option available—with the understanding that public performances of a video/DVD in a face-to-face classroom is an exception to the public performance right §110 (1) and therefore lawful.

 For online and hybrid classes, streaming licenses can be pursued if the Library has an existing contract set up with the streaming vendor.
 The Library will purchase a single year license when that option is available.
 For in person classes, streaming licenses for individual titles will only be pursued in exceptional circumstances, although all classes are welcome to use streaming video content in the Library’s existing collections.